JujuAdams/JujuAdams/README.md

-<h2 align="center">☄️️ I make GameMaker libraries ☄️️</h2>
+<h2 align="center">☄️️ I make libraries ☄️️</h2>

-You might know me from [my commerical work](http://www.jujuadams.com/) or [one of the talks I gave](https://www.youtube.com/watch?v=Uj7nr6vSRvs), but I spend my free time making libraries to help GameMaker developers.
+You might know me from [my commerical work](http://www.jujuadams.com/) or [one of the talks I gave](https://www.youtube.com/watch?v=Uj7nr6vSRvs), but I spend my free time making libraries to help developers.
 If you'd like a chat, you can find me on [Twitter](https://twitter.com/jujuadams) or in my [Discord server](https://discord.gg/8krYCqr).

 &nbsp;